Nixinova/NZPolls/graphing/readme.md

 ## Generate polling data
 1. Open your CLI and `cd` into `[...]/nzpolls/graphing`.
 2. Run `npm install` to install the necessary dependencies.
-3. Run `node .` to generate the CSV data file.
+3. Run `node .
+2023` (or any other election year) to generate the CSV data file.

 ## Generate chart
 1. Open RStudio